FA under fire for ‘appalling’ decision as coronavirus continues to impact sport

 The Football Association announced on Thursday that results for the 2019-20 season for the third tier of non-league football and below were expunged.

-The Football Association faces the threat of legal action after announcing that results for the 2019-20 season will be expunged for non-league divisions below the National League and National League North and South.
+The Football Association faces the threat of legal action after taking what has been labelled the “appalling decision” to expunge results for the 2019-20 season for non-league divisions below the National League and National League North and South.

 The same applies to women’s football below the Women’s Super League and Championship, with no promotion and relegation, while grassroots football has been brought to a close for the season due to the coronavirus outbreak.